Organize your stay Denmark

 It is the same for the Faroe Islands even if they are not part of the EU or the Schengen area.
 Customs controls are supposed to be systematic!
 On the other hand, you, European tourists, benefit from duty-free shopping.
 You can benefit from tax-free prices, sometimes up to 25% off, including in the airport area!

-The French national driving license is accepted in Denmark.
-Before driving, find out about the driving rules on the website of the French Embassy in Denmark. https://dk.ambafrance.org/Permis-de-conduire-au-Danemark
+French national driving licenses are accepted in Denmark.
+Before taking to the road, find out more about driving rules on the website of the French Embassy in Denmark: https: //dk.ambafrance.org/Permis-de-conduire-au-Danemark.

-The conditions for renting a car are as follows: the minimum age is 19 years and the driving license must have been issued more than 1 year ago.
+The conditions for renting a car are as follows: the minimum age required is 19, and the driving license must have been issued more than 1 year previously.
 For the deposit: an international credit card with deferred debit is required in the name of the main driver + passport or ID card.
-Before any rental, check that you have the necessary limit on the credit card that will be in the name of the driver, in order to secure the deposit to the rental company: from 5 000 DKK depending on the category of vehicle chosen.
-In addition, you will be asked for a deferred debit credit card imprint in the name of the main driver when you pick up the vehicle (the word "credit" must be noted on your credit card).
+Before renting, check that you have the necessary limit on the credit card in the driver's name, in order to secure the deposit for the rental company: from DKK 5,000, depending on the category of vehicle chosen.
+In addition, a deferred debit credit card imprint in the name of the main driver will be requested when you pick up the vehicle (the word "credit" must be noted on your credit card).

-In the Faroe Islands, the road network is very developed, but it follows a contrasted landscape, a bit like Corsica!
-Narrow and winding roads that require great vigilance.
-They are often single-lane, with crossing areas cut into the rock.
+The road network in the Faroe Islands is highly developed, but it follows a contrasting landscape, rather like Corsica!
+Narrow, winding roads require great vigilance.
+Often single-lane, they are equipped with rock-cut crossing areas.
 The speed limit is 80 km/h.
-Think about the many animals you might come across!
+Don't forget the many animals you may come across!

 In case of illness or accident during your stay, plan to take the European Health Insurance Card with you.
 You can apply for this card directly with AMELI or on their online website.